 - The floor in the cabinet under the sink is solid, with no stains or decay

 - No excessive rust or deterioration on garbage disposal or waste pipes

 - Built-in appliances are operational

 - Cabinets in good condition: doors and drawers open and close

 The bathroom is another area of your home that requires a thorough inspection.
-A home inspector will examine seals and grout, and inspect tiles for cracks that could be a sign of water leaks.
+A home inspector will examine seals and grout and inspect tiles for cracks that could indicate water leaks.

 - Working exhaust fan that doesn’t terminate in the attic space